-To operationalize these structures, the project will support quarterly meetings of both the CECM Caucus and the Technical Caucus, for the duration of the project.
-Terms of Reference for both the Technical and CECM Caucuses will be finalized by the time of the 2nd meeting after project effectiveness.
+To operationalize these structures, the project will support quarterly meetings of the Technical Caucus (County Directors of Fisheries, where required the project can coordinate the CECM caucus for the duration of the project.
 The scope of the agenda for the Technical Caucus will include all issues relevant to implementation and progress of Sub-component 1.2 of the Project, as well as other broader issues relevant to marine fisheries co-management, as per existing ToRs for the Caucus that includes consideration of progress reports received from BMUs.
-The Technical Caucus will present reports on issues that require policy interventions at the CECM level.
+The Technical Caucus will present reports on issues that require policy interventions at the CECM level when necessary.
 The CECMs will then review the reports of the technical caucus and give policy guidance.
 The expected results include effective participation of counties in development of a revised fisheries co-management framework for the Indian Ocean water body; efficient development and implementation of the JCMA plans; harmonized implementation of cross-cutting issues and timely backstopping of co-management issues.